 An important feature of the s2i-M is the instruction plan.
 These plans include detailed guidance indicating what specific type of instruction is recommended for a grade, class, or individual student.
 There is a link to the recommended grade- or class-wide instruction plan at the top of the report under the group recommendation.

-Grade-Wide or Class-wide Recommendation
+Grade-Wide or Class-Wide Recommendation

 The top portion of the report displays data indicating what percentage of students in the entire class met the benchmark score for (a) numbers, (b) operations, and (c) general math.
 In addition, there is a summary indicating the recommended focus for whole-group instruction.
 There is a link to an instruction plan for the recommended whole-group lessons.